-These fun and informative workshops are aimed at beginners with no previous scent-work experience.
+These fun and informative truffle dog training workshops are aimed at beginners with no previous scent-work experience.
 Their focus will be field-based exercises for you and your dog using truffle scent.
 There are no pre-requisites for dogs or handlers, attending these workshops.

 So attendees can carry on the training in their local environment, handlers will receive a truffle dog training kit, a bottle of truffle oil and extensive notes after the workshop.
 Please read customer reviews and the FAQ as well as browsing the gallery of photos on the above tabs.